 Storage

-The storage bin is disappointing in a group with many better options available.
-This bin is only medium compared to the competition, and it has a maximum weight allowance of only 5 lbs.
-Some of the competition, like the BOB Alterrain Pro, hold up to 10 lbs and come with a cover to keep supplies contained.
+Some of the competition holds up to 10 lbs and comes with a cover to keep supplies contained.
 We fit our large diaper bag inside, but access is challenging and only available from the back.
 Access is further limited thanks to a strap and low bar across the bin.

-The Joovy has a mesh pocket on the seat back and dual mesh pockets in the seating area for the child.
-It also comes with a neoprene parent console with double cup holders and a covered pocket too small for larger smartphones.
-The console has a maximum weight allowance of 5 lbs.
-The console itself is removable and washable.
+It also comes with a neoprene parent console with double cup holders and a covered pocket that is too small for larger smartphones.

 Harness

-The 5-point harness is one of the easier options to use.
-This harness is easier to take off than put on, but both are straightforward.
-The straps pop out of the buckle when released, so it can be operated with one hand to open.
+When released, the straps pop out of the buckle so they can be operated with one hand to open.
 This harness has various shoulder height options and an adjustable crotch strap.

 Ease of Setup